ghamut/automated-venture-capitalist/README.md

 # automated-venture-capitalist
-Contains information for the AAAI-KDF'20 paper "The Automated Venture Capitalist".
+Contains information for the AAAI-KDF'20 paper "The Automated Venture Capitalist: Data and Methods to Predict the Fate of Startup Ventures".

 - `Analysis.m` is a Matlab script that contains the analyses presented in the paper.